About us

 Iwi Māori Partnership Boards

-Our board is made up of experienced and dedicated representatives who guide our organisation with wisdom and integrity on behalf of the eight iwi and mātāwaka in Te Tauihu and in the interests of all whānau Māori in our rohe.
+Our board is made up of experienced and dedicated representatives who guide our organisation with integrity on behalf of the eight iwi and mātāwaka in Te Tauihu and in the interests of all whānau Māori in the Te Tauihu rohe.

 LEARN MORE